Chart Color Schemes

 Drummoyne is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of February 2026, the estimated population of the suburb of Drummoyne is around 12,515.
-This reflects an increase from the 2021 Census figure of 12,011 people, marking a growth of 504 individuals or approximately 4.2%.
-AreaSearch's resident population estimate of 12,506, based on June 2024 ABS ERP data and validated new addresses since the Census date, supports this increase.
-The population density ratio is 5,417 persons per square kilometer, placing Drummoyne in the top 10% of national locations assessed by AreaSearch.
-Overseas migration contributed approximately 77.0% to recent population gains.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a 2022 base year, and NSW State Government's SA2 level projections released in 2022 with a 2021 base year for areas not covered by the first data set.
+As of Feb 2026, the estimated population of Drummoyne is around 12,515, reflecting a 4.2% increase since the 2021 Census which reported a population of 12,011 people.
+This growth is inferred from the resident population estimate of 12,506 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 76 validated new addresses since the Census date.
+The suburb's population density ratio is 5,417 persons per square kilometer, placing it within the top 10% of national locations assessed by AreaSearch.
+Drummoyne's growth rate since census is within 1.4 percentage points of its SA3 area (5.6%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 77.0% of overall population gains during recent periods in the suburb.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population